quoc-huynh/quoc-huynh.github.io/README.md

 ## Welcome to my page!
 Hi!
 Thank you for checking out my page.
 My name is Quoc Huynh and I graduated from UC Berkeley in 2022 with a BA in Data Science and am now currently pursuing my MS in Statistical Data Science/Statistics.
 I am also working at the Texas Legislative Budget Board working within Article 5.
-Below are some of my highlighted personal and group projects and professional work that you can check out!
+Below are some of my highlighted personal, academic, and professional work that you can check out!
 Some of my personal interests include [Marvel's Daredevil](https://www.marvel.com/characters/daredevil-matthew-murdock), [The Arctic Monkeys](https://www.arcticmonkeys.com/), [Soccer](https://www.liverpoolfc.com/), and [Art](https://www.claudemonetgallery.org/the-complete-works.html?pageno=1)!

-<p>Feel free to contact me @ quoc.huynh@tamu.edu for anything!</p>
+<p>Feel free to contact me at quoc.huynh@tamu.edu for anything!</p>

 <br>